CDL-Quantum/CohortProject_2022/Week3_Olivia/INSTRUCTIONS.md

 Shor's algorithm is a method for determining the prime factors `p` and `q` of a number `N`.
-While often described as a quantum algorithm, most of it is actually classical - only one part of it uses a quantum computer.
+While often described as a quantum algorithm, most of it is actually classical; only one part of it uses a quantum computer.
 However, that part is very important, since it is the part that is classically hard.

 The specific part is called *order finding*.
 In regular modular arithmetic, given a value `a` and modulus `N`, the task is to find an `m` such that `a ** m = 1 mod N`.
 This involves repeated multiplication of `a` by itself, or *modular exponentiation*.
 The quantum version looks similar.
 Suppose we have a unitary operation $U_{Na}$ that acts as follows:

 $$
 U_{Na} \vert k \rangle = |a k \hbox{mod} N \rangle